tbooth/snakemake-publishing/episodes/02-separating-code-and-data.md

 ::::::::::::::::::::::::::::::::::::::: objectives

 - Separate the code of our workflow from the configuration
-- Remove hard-coded paths and machine-specific settings
+- Have a single workflow that runs on our original and test data

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- What makes for tidy code, and why do we care?
+- What needs to be configurable in our workflow?
-- What features of Snakemake can help?
+- How do we express these settings using the Snakemake config mechanism?
 - How does this fit in with testing?

 ::::::::::::::::::::::::::::::::::::::::::::::::::